 4. Hershey Park:

-The sweetest place on earth got sweeter when Hershey Entertainment and Resorts became dedicated to energy conservation, recycling and waste management, wildlife and habitat protection, and environmental education.
-Hershey Park’s environmental policy statement demands that suppliers be green as well, and the Hotel Hershey is Silver Leed Certified.
+The sweetest place on earth got sweeter.
+Hershey Entertainment and Resorts have become dedicated to energy conservation, recycling and waste management, wildlife and habitat protection, and environmental education.
+Hershey Park’s environmental policy statement demands that suppliers be green as well.
+The Hotel Hershey is Silver Leed Certified.

-SeaWorld is already known for their commitment to wildlife conservation, of course, but in addition, SeaWorld parks take measures for sustainable park practices.
-No plastic bags are sold in SeaWorld gift shops, and food waste is recycled whenever possible.
+SeaWorld is an known for their commitment to wildlife conservation.
+In addition, SeaWorld parks take measures for sustainable park practices.
+Plastic bags are not sold in SeaWorld gift shops, and food waste is recycled whenever possible.
 All seafood served in the park is sourced from sustainable fisheries, including the food the animals eat.
-Manure waste (you can imagine there’s a lot of it) is recycled into park fuel.
+And manure waste is recycled into park fuel.